mnsvag/tetriball/README.md

 A two player game in vanilla JS combininng tetris and dx-ball.

 Marking game complete.
-There still are few bugs
+There still are few bugs.

+Checking git setup